Eschatologue/CM_wiki/docs/class/barbarian/berserker.md

 ### Level 3: Frenzy

 If you use Reckless Attack while your **:class-abl-rage: Rage**{ .em } is active, you deal extra damage to the first target you hit on your turn with a Strength-based attack.
 To determine the extra damage, roll a number of d6s equal to your **:class-abl-rage: Rage**{ .em } Damage bonus, and add them together.
-The damage has the same type as the weapon or Unarmed Strike used for the attack.
+The damage has the same type as the weapon or **:rsc-a: Unarmed Strike**{ .rsc } used for the attack.

 ### Level 6: Mindless Rage